DongnutLa/DongnutLa/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=DongnutLa&theme=tokyonight)

-#### 🔭 I am currently working on NestJS & ReactJS technologies, with gRPC, Pub/Sub and more!
+#### 🔭 I am currently working on Golang, NestJS & ReactJS technologies, with gRPC, Pub/Sub and more!
-#### 🌱 I’m currently learning Docker and more about GO
+#### 🌱 I’m currently learning Docker, Flutter, RxJs, and more

 #### 📫 You can find more about me via:
 - LinkedIn: https://www.linkedin.com/in/luishrndz/